xn0px90/awesome-qubes-os/README.md

   - [Automated Arkenfox Qubes browser install](https://github.com/kennethrrosen/journoSEC/tree/main/mozilla/arkenfox) - Arkenfox config install for journalists
 - [How to Implement TPM Boot Verification](https://github.com/kennethrrosen/qubes-boot-verification) - Verify and validate boot process using PCR without Heads or AEM on systems using TPM 2.0
 - [How to open Urls in other qube](https://forum.qubes-os.org/t/opening-urls-files-in-other-qubes/19026) - This page is about opening URLs and files from one qube in a different qube.
+- [Qubes Salt Beginner’s Guide](https://forum.qubes-os.org/t/qubes-salt-beginners-guide/20126) - How to guide for beginners who enjoy an hands-on introduction with examples.
+- [Reverse Tethering & Screen Mirroring Qube for Android Device](https://forum.qubes-os.org/t/reverse-tethering-screen-mirroring-qube-for-android-device/28920) - Control your Android Device from Qubes OS while providing Network to the Android Device.
+- [How to migrate qubes to a new computer ](https://forum.qubes-os.org/t/how-to-efficiently-migrate-qubes-to-a-new-computer-with-a-direct-network-connection/23203/2) - How to efficiently migrate qubes to a new computer with a direct network connection
+- [USB MFP printer/scanner](https://forum.qubes-os.org/t/how-to-get-a-usb-mfp-printer-scanner-working-in-r4-2/24520) - How to get a USB MFP printer/scanner working in R4.2

 ## Templates